 Zone in NTB (approximately 9.9 miles).
 The 52,150foot-long system was to be constructed to an elevation of 14 feet North Atlantic Vertical Datum 1988 (NAVD 88) and a 25-foot-wide crest, fronted by a 50-foot-wide berm at an elevation of 6-foot (NAVD 88) and renourished seven times over 50 years at fixed six-year intervals.
 Other features of the project included dune vegetation and the construction of 60 dune walkover structures.
 Sand for the berm and dune construction and renourishment intervals was to be taken from borrow sites identified between one and six miles off the coast of Topsail Island.
 The plan also included post-construction monitoring over the period of Federal participation (i.e. 50 years) to ensure project performance and adjust the renourishment plan as needed.
-In July of 2021, the Town of NTB announced its intention to pull out of the construction phase of the project and asked the Corps to examine Coastal Storm risk reduction alternatives within its town limits.
+In July of 2021, the Town of NTB announced its intention to pull out of the construction phase of the project due to financial reasons.
+The Town of Surf City maintained its support for a Federal project and asked the Corps to examine Coastal Storm risk reduction alternatives within its town limits.